You Don’t Need To Live With Tooth Sensitivity or Discomfort

 Gum recession may be a symptom of a more serious issue like gum disease, but other problems can cause gum tissue to recede as well.
 Our team can help diagnose your symptoms and figure out the right treatment for you and your smile.

 Understanding Gum Recession

+While understanding what causes gum recession, we must also define what gum recession is and when it happens.
 Gum recession develops when the soft tissue surrounding the teeth becomes irritated, diseased, or damaged.
 This causes the gum to draw away from the root of the tooth.
 Tooth roots subsequently lose their natural protection when your gums recede.